tontus/tontus.github.io/_pages/about.md

 Hi!
 I'm a `physics` graduate from Shahjalal University of Science and Technology (SUST) with a second major in `computer science and engineering`.
 From the intricate laws governing the cosmos to the algorithms shaping the digital world, my interest lies in understanding the underlying principles of nature and the universe.
 I am interested in uncover the meaningful pattern in areas of Physics and human behavior using Artificial Intelligence and Machine Learning.
 I am also interested in the application of AI in the field of computational social science and Physics.

-**My research interests include:** `Human Compter Interaction`, `Computational Physics`, `Atrificial Intelligence`, `Computational Social Science`, `Computational Astronomy`
+**My research interests include:** `Human Computer Interaction`, `Computational Physics`, `Artificial Intelligence`, `Computational Social Science`, `Computational Astronomy`

 I am software developer by profession, working at [Scale Kuwait](https://scale-kuwait.com) as a full stack developer.
 I am responsible for developing and maintaining the company's website and web applications and also their internal tools and services.

 I like to travel and explore new things.
-I have interest in literaure, history and cinema.
+I have interest in literature, history and cinema.